wentam/unified-inhibit/README.md

 ## What unified-inhibit does

-unified-inhibit (uinhibitd) implements/listens on as many inhibitor interfaces as possible forwarding all inhibit events to all interfaces.
-If an app inhibits the screensaver via org.gnome.ScreenSaver, we will also forward that event to org.freedesktop.ScreenSaver (and all of the other inhibitors that accept a screensaver inhibit event).
+unified-inhibit (uinhibitd) implements/listens on as many inhibit interfaces as possible forwarding all inhibit events to all interfaces.
+If an app inhibits the screensaver via org.gnome.ScreenSaver, we will also forward that event to org.freedesktop.ScreenSaver (and all of the other interfaces that accept a screensaver inhibit event).

 This means all interfaces effectively share the same state.
 Use any interface of your choosing, you'll get all of the events.